martinpapacodes/taskmaster/README.md

 * All Tasks

     * The all tasks page should just be an image with a back button; it needs no functionality.

+##### Daily Change Log

+* Added homepage, task page, and all tasks page
+* When user clicked on clicks on add task button, the app prompts, "Submitted."

+###### Screenshot

 ![image description](screenshots/homePage.png)